stevewinfieldtx/better_bible_app/README.md

 2. **Age Selection**: User clicks on an age group card
 3. **AI Processing**: The app simultaneously:
    - Generates age-appropriate content using Gemini AI
-   - Creates a custom image using Runway AI
+   - Creates a custom image using Runware AI
 4. **Caching**: Generated content is saved for future use
 5. **Display**: Shows both the AI-generated content and custom image